About the Board

 The Board reports to the Australian Government Minister and State and Territory Ministers responsible for building regulatory matters (known as the Building Ministers’ Forum).
 It provides a vital link for industry between building and plumbing practice, and government building and plumbing regulatory policy.

 The Board consists of sixteen members including a Chair, up to five industry representatives, the head of each Commonwealth, State & Territory Administration responsible for building matters, and a representative of the Australian Local Government Association.
+The Board's objectives are outlined in the Inter-Government Agreement which can be found by clicking here.
 A list of Board Members can be found here.

 The ABCB Office